This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 • VOO is better diversified, while SCHD has more holdings concentration risk.
 VOO has about five times as many holdings as SCHD.

 • Both ETFs are available to purchase from any online broker.
-I recommend M1 Finance, which is best for dividend investing and dividend reinvestment.

 • If you have an account with Vanguard or Schwab, you can own similar mutual funds (see the mutual funds section).